MAKING THE MOVE

 Each state and territory in Australia has its own legislation which governs the operation of retirement villages (more on this later), so some things will vary depending on where you are going to live.

-It really helps to do your homework and know what types of retirement living are out there when making your decision.
+It really helps to do your homework and know what types of retirement living options are out there when making your decision.

 Not all accommodation options for seniors are retirement villages.
 Only those administered under retirement villages legislation are considered to be ‘retirement villages’.
-Others housing options fall under the administration of other legislation and while they may be homes to groups of retirees, they aren’t technically retirement villages.
+Other housing options fall under the administration of other legislation and while they may be homes to groups of retirees, they aren’t technically retirement villages.

-However, just so you know what your various housing options are, in this section we’ll look at both retirement village and ‘non-retirement village’ options.
-A summary of these is below, and then we’ll take a look at each in more detail.
+However, just so you know what your various housing options are, in the section Living options, we look at both retirement village and ‘non-retirement village’ alternatives.

 You wouldn’t buy the first home you see or accept the first price you’re given.
 Buying in retirement is no different.
 You might be lucky and find ‘the one’ on your first viewing, but it’s wise to compare and contrast with other villages before you sign on the dotted line.

 Make sure you compare the legal and financial aspects, not just the accommodation and amenities.
 Ask if the village is signed up (or is in the process of signing up) to the Retirement Living Code of Conduct and ARVAS acreditation.
 And of course, it’s a wise move to seek professional advice before you sign anything.